Denmark flag Denmark: Business Environment

 Special Expatriate Tax Regime

-According to the special expatriate tax regime, expatriates who are employed in Denmark and scientists assigned to Denmark may be able to apply for a tax of only 27% for seven years on their gross salary.
-A number of conditions must be met, however (for example, the minimum guaranteed salary must be at least DKK 72,500 for the year 2023).
-The 27% tax rate is calculated on cash salary, employer-provided and paid telephones, the taxable value of company-paid cars, and employer-paid health insurance.
-All other income is taxed in accordance with normal rules.
-No deductions are allowed.
-The employee’s stay in Denmark may be longer; however, after the 84-month period, the employee’s income is taxed at ordinary rates.
-As the labour market tax also applies, the combined tax rate is 32.84% each year during the seven-year period.
+Under the special expatriate tax regime, expatriates working in Denmark and scientists assigned to Denmark may qualify for a fixed tax rate of 27% on their gross salary for a maximum of 84 months.
+Several conditions must be satisfied, including a minimum guaranteed monthly salary, before deducting eligible employee pension contributions, of at least DKK 75,100 (2024) on average throughout the calendar year.
+Specific provisions are in place for researchers.
+The 27% tax rate applies to the cash salary, employer-provided telephone/internet services, the taxable value of employer-provided company cars, and employer-paid taxable health insurance.
+All other income is subject to regular taxation rules, with no deductions permitted against the flat-rate taxed income.
+Although the employee's tenure in Denmark may extend beyond the 84-month period, their income is subsequently taxed at standard rates.
+With the application of the labor market tax, the combined tax rate amounts to 32.84% annually during the 84-month timeframe.

 Return to top